Organizations, Dr. Nikka Lemons

 Rise.
 Research with community.
 Act.

 Vuka Institute is a nonprofit research and policy think tank advancing spatial reconciliation through rigorous, community-centered scholarship.
-Vuka translates academic analysis into policy recommendations that decision-makers can operationalize, grounding consulting and technology work in an unimpeachable research foundation.
+Vuka turns academic analysis into policy that decision-makers can operationalize, and it gives the consulting and technology work an unimpeachable research foundation to stand on.

 Original Theoretical Frameworks

-Ongoing development and publication of the resilience debt, genocide by attrition, spatial reconciliation, and humanizing data frameworks, advancing scholarly discourse while grounding practical consulting and technology work in defensible research.
+Ongoing development and publication of the resilience debt, genocide by attrition, spatial reconciliation and humanizing data frameworks, advancing scholarly discourse while grounding the consulting and technology work in defensible research.

 Community-Centered Research

-Conducting research with communities rather than about them, operationalizing Du Bois's peer-to-peer methodology to produce insights that institutional data collection cannot reach.
-Research ethics are not a footnote; they are the methodology.
+Conducting research with communities rather than about them, operationalizing Du Bois's peer-to-peer methodology to produce insight that institutional data collection cannot reach.
+Research ethics are not a footnote here.
+They are the methodology.

 Policy Translation

-Converting rigorous academic analysis into policy recommendations that are specific, implementable, and grounded in community voice, bridging the gap between scholarly literature and governance practice.
+Converting rigorous academic analysis into policy recommendations that are specific, implementable and grounded in community voice, closing the gap between scholarly literature and governance practice.

 Spatial Justice Documentation

-Maintaining the evidentiary record that holds institutions accountable for spatial harm, and that demonstrates the measurable cost of inaction.
+Maintaining the evidentiary record that holds institutions accountable for spatial harm and demonstrates the measurable cost of inaction.
 Citigroup estimated that racial discrimination has cost the U.S. economy $16 trillion in two decades.
 Vuka contributes to the scholarship that makes that calculation possible.

 Start the Conversation